jasonbrickner/DoubleChEC/README.md

 ```

 ## Questions?
-If you have any questions, please contact xxx
+If you have any questions, please contact Dr. Jason Brickner (j-brickner@northwestern.edu)